SuperLuigiLinked/Capstone/README.md

+# Preface

+This repository is a copy of my Capstone Project from my Senior Year of College.

+The contents are left more-or-less as they were when the project was submitted.

+As is currently, this project should compile and run on Windows.

+---

 # Rust Game Engine + Windowing Library

 My Capstone Project was to develop a cross-platform Windowing Library using native OS libraries as the backend, and then use that library to build a Game Engine/Framework that renders using the Vulkan Graphics API.